How to set up and use a VPN on your iPhone

 Device compatibility: If you have more than one device, you'll want a VPN that can be installed on all of them.

-Money-back guarantee: Make sure you get a VPN that offers a money-back guarantee.
-If you don't like the service, you can easily cancel your subscription within the allotted timeframe.
+Money-back guarantee: Make sure to get a VPN that offers a money-back guarantee, so that if you don't like the service, you can easily cancel your subscription within the allotted time frame.

 Setting up and using a VPN on an iPhone or other iOS device is generally a quick and easy process.
 The following steps show how to set up a VPN with the NordVPN app, but you'll follow very similar steps to set up just about any VPN on your iPhone.